access-ci-org/access-oauth-mapfile/docs/README.md

 ## Request API Access Key

-If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install, request one by following the instructions at https://xsede-xdcdb-api.xsede.org/ which includes Clicking on the "Generate APIKEY" link and following the displayed instructions.
+If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install, request one by following the instructions at https://xsede-xdcdb-api.xsede.org/ by Clicking on the "Generate APIKEY" link and following the displayed instructions.
+In the e-mail to help@xsede.org specify <AGENT> "spacct".
+If you are accessing the API for an XSEDE allocated resource, provide the official XDCDB Resource Name, like "expanse.sdsc.xsede.org".
-In the e-mail to help@xsede.org specify <AGENT> "spacct" and which XDCDB resource name you want mapped accounts for.
-XSEDE's active XDCDB resource names are listed at:
+If you are testing the xsede-oauth-mapfile tool, or accessing mapping information for some other reason, provide the fully qualified hostname that will access the API as the XDCDB Resource Name.
+The XDCDB Resource Name in the request will not limit which resources can be looked up with API calls.
+XSEDE's active XDCDB Resource Names are listed at:
 * https://info.xsede.org/wh1/warehouse-views/v1/resources-xdcdb-active/?format=html

 The e-mail request will register your xsede-oauth-mapfile deployment in XDCDB and provide